juliancwirko/abc/README.md

 [https://github.com/juliancwirko/abc](https://github.com/juliancwirko/abc)
 If you like it consider starring it on GitHub :)

 I encourage you to check out my other themes on ThemeForest.
-Here is a link to my portfolio page: [http://themeforest.net/user/pxThemes/portfolio](http://themeforest.net/user/pxThemes/portfolio)
+Here is a link to my portfolio page: [http://themeforest.net/user/pxThemes/portfolio](http://themeforest.net/user/pxThemes/portfolio?ref=pxThemes) or check pxThemes website here: [pxt.be](http://pxt.be)

 You can contact me through Twitter [**@juliancwirko**](https://twitter.com/JulianCwirko)